 General Preventative/Preparedness Practices

-enPower’s practices to prevent the spread of illnesses are based on guidance from public health officials and government agencies, including the Michigan Department of Health and Human Services, the Center for Disease Control and the World Health Organization.
+enPower’s practices to prevent the spread of illnesses are based on guidance from the above-listed governing bodies.
 Personal care, including proper hand washing, avoidance of physical contact and good respiratory hygiene are top of mind as we conduct our daily business.
-In addition, any enPower employee exhibiting potential symptoms of a respiratory illness, including but not limited to COVID-19, will report such symptoms to their immediate supervisor which could result in dispatch to a Client site being delayed.
+In addition, any enPower employee exhibiting potential symptoms of a respiratory illness, including but not limited to COVID-19, or who has been exposed to another individual reporting positive for COVID-19 or exhibiting principal symptoms, will report such symptoms to his/her immediate supervisor which could result in dispatch to a client site being delayed.

-Sanitation and exposure prevention is key to maintaining a safe, healthy environment. enPower employees have been instructed in proper sanitation techniques and exposure prevention, especially as they relate to visiting Client sites and handling IT equipment.
+Sanitation and exposure prevention are key to maintaining a safe, healthy environment. enPower employees have been instructed in proper sanitation techniques and exposure prevention, especially as they relate to visiting client sites and handling IT equipment.